PhrotonPhage/tankgame/readme.txt

 '=Add custom difficulty for classic mode
 (!=High Priority, '-Medium Priority, -Low Priority)

-v0.3.0.8 alpha build 1172 - August 8, 2020
+v0.3.0.9 alpha build - August , 2020
--Added custom difficulty in classic mode.
--Can now set CLSVALUE in custom difficulty in classic mode -Added github links in info page
--Can now set AMPLIFIER in custom difficulty in classic mode -Can now set SCORES and AMMUNITION value.
-Cannot use custom ammunition yet -Custom amplifier and clsvalue for custom difficulty can now be used in gameplay -Custom scores and ammunition can now be used on custom difficulty (blocks 1-5) -Can now set and use custom ammunition reward
+-Custom scores and ammunition can now be used on custom difficulty (blocks 6-20) -Can now customize healthPoints

 Older Versions:
 v0.0.0 - May 17, 2020